klingtnet/klingt.net/klingt.net/posts/from-dropbox-to-syncthing.rst

     By enabling the *Folder Master* option you can synchronize the folder as *read-only*.
 - You have to restart Syncthing after every folder you added, this can also be done from the menu bar of the dashboard

 Maybe you've asked yourself how the devices can talk to each other?
 The answer is the *Global Discovery Server*, that is used to share the addresses between the devices.
-If you will you can `run one by yourself <https://github.com/syncthing/discosrv>`_.
+If you want you can `run one by yourself <https://github.com/syncthing/discosrv>`_.

 There is a lot of progress in the project on github, so I am hopeful that this procedure will be way more user friendly in the near future.